The Forgotten Preconditions for a Well-Functioning Internet: Trust: Anchors or millstones?

 Most modern operating systems and web browsers come pre-installed with a set of so-called \textit{trust anchors} that serve as trusted third parties to verify the public keys associated with particular IP addresses or domain names.
 In principle, users could add or remove trust anchors from this list according to their personal preferences, but almost nobody actually does.
 Moreover, since Internet services must present their certificates to web browsers and other client software, the question facing the operators of those services is: Which trust anchors are the web browsers and other applications running on end-user devices likely to accept?
 The operators then seek signatures from the trust anchors that are commonly shipped with end-user software and present those signatures in the form of certificates.
 Since obtaining, storing, and presenting certificates from certificate authorities carry operational costs (and sometimes economic costs, although the emergence of free alternatives~\cite{letsencrypt} has changed this), the operators are strongly motivated to be parsimonious.
 Thus, we have an implicit agreement between site operators and software distributors about the correct set of trust anchors to use, and as a result, those trust anchors become powerful gatekeepers.
+Just as with access and naming, and consistently with the pattern of majoritarianism, end-users have been forced to accept what has already been agreed.

 What happens when a trust anchor fails?
 Routine breaches of privileged information such as private keys take place from time to time and do not constitute a theoretical question.
 For example, consider the well-publicised compromise of Comodo in March 2011~\cite{comodo}.
 Because certificate authorities are trusted by default by widespread client software, the stakes of a breach are high.
 The compromise of private keys of certificate authorities enabled the Stuxnet worm, which was discovered in 2010 and had been used in attacks against an Iranian nuclear facility~\cite{anderson2012}, and a subsequent, successful attack on DigiNotar, another certificate authority, allowed the interception of Internet services provided by Google~\cite{adkins2011}.
 If vesting so much power in a small number of globally trusted institutions and businesses seems like a dangerous idea, that's because it is.